2025-2026 Academic Catalog

 Curriculum: CS,EL

-HIST 450 - Internship in History (3 Hours)
+HIST 450 - Internship in History (Unpaid) (3 Hours)

 Qualified students may combine their classroom knowledge with practical experience in internship placements in government, business, law, museums, research institutes, or other fields.
 Must complete 150 internship hours.
 Open to juniors and seniors with the permission of the department.
 Application required; see Internship Program.
+A special fee ($200) is charged for this course.
 C21:CS, EL.
-A special fee ($200) is charged for this course.

 Prerequisite(s): HIST 300 and permission of the department